Shikharmall/chattingSystemReact/README.md

    npm run dev

-## Features
+### Features

-  Users can send messages inform of text and images.
+  Users can send messages in form of text and images.

   Users can serach for other users.